mstocco/mariostoc.co/content/traininglog/20210411-ironman2021-20weeksout.md

 I had an errand (pick up filters for my respirator) so I incorporated that into today's easy run.
 <!---->
-The route was essentially my go to, 30 minute easy run route except I hit _pause_ before going into the supply store and _resume_ when leaving.
-I was **popping off the ground** nicely and I was averaging 5:35/km on the way back home (net uphill).
-Moving time was 29:35 and **effort was easy**.
-It was hot, even at the water's edge too.
+The route was essentially my _Selkirk Trestle_ out and back, except for a small detour to go to a supply store.
+I hit _pause_ going into store and _resume_ when leaving.
+Moving time was 29:35; time in the store was 5:03.
+Unlike [yesterday](javascript:flick('thu');), this afternoon I was **popping off the ground** and I was averaging 5:35/km on the way back home.
+It was hot, even at the water's edge; regardless this short run felt effortless.

 ![Run Map](/assets/jpg/run-20210416.jpeg)